-Into this largest Muslim population in the world, FEBC Indonesia has been sharing the love of Jesus for 53 years.
-As evangelism is illegal, bible-based value content is broadcasted over 105 radio stations, in addition to seven FEBC community radio FM stations known as Heartline network.
+With this largest Muslim population in the world, FEBC Indonesia has been sharing the love of Jesus for 53 years.
+As evangelism is illegal, bible-based value content is broadcasted over 105 radio stations, in addition to seven FEBC community radio FM stations known as the Heartline Network.

 The humanitarian arm YASKI Foundation is also actively involved in various social activities such as helping victims of natural disasters, providing business capital assistance for God's servants in remote areas, services for underprivileged street children, and services in mental hospitals.

 One recent operation was YAKSI Care for COVID-19.
 Despite the personal risks of being infected, the team visited many listeners’ households to provide COVID essential items and information.
 Through selfless love and care from the FEBC Indonesian team, along with words of truth and life, many listeners have become followers of Jesus.

 Single Ibu (mother) S. Metropolianty Parrangan had been jobless, troubled, and lost till she heard FEBC Indonesia’s Heartline Radio program.
 Now, she realized that others may have everything, but without Jesus we have nothing.
 For her, it is better to suffer than to lose eternal joy and peace.

 Ibu Enyi also encountered God’s love through FEBC.

 “Every night I always listen to spiritual programs from Radio Heartline.
 Last time, I had nerve pain until I couldn’t get out of bed.
 No one helped me, not even my husband.
 My husband rarely comes home and has another woman.
 I live only with my son.